MicrosoftDocs/azure-devops-docs/docs/pipelines/process/run-number.md

 You can customize how your pipeline runs are numbered.
 The default value for run number is `$(Date:yyyyMMdd).$(Rev:r)`.

-In Azure DevOps `$(Rev:r)` is a special variable format that only works in the Build Number field.
-When a build is completed, if nothing else in the build number has changed, the `Rev` integer value increments by one.
+In Azure DevOps `$(Rev:r)` is a special variable format that only works in the build number field.
+When a build is completed, if nothing else in the build number has changed, the `Rev` integer value increases by one.

 #### [YAML](#tab/yaml/)
 ::: moniker range=">=azure-devops-2020"